SarthakRana/SarthakRana/README.md

 Here are some things about me to get you started:

-- 🔭 I’m currently working on Kaggle Competition problems and self projects.
+- 🔭 I’m currently working on self projects, polishing my DSA skills, ssolving problems on LeetCode.
-- 🌱 I’m currently learning Computer Vision & Video editing.
+- 🌱 I’m currently learning Computer Vision in Python
-- 👯 I’m looking to collaborate on Kaggle & Open Source Projects.
+- 👯 I’m looking to collaborate on projects(freelancing)
-- 🤔 I’m looking for help with my projects.
 - 💬 Ask me about anything.
 Would be happy to have a chat.
 - 📫 How to reach me: [Email](mailto:sarthak6246@gmail.com), [LinkedIn](https://www.linkedin.com/in/sarthakrana/), [Kaggle](https://www.kaggle.com/sarthak97)
 - 😄 Pronouns: He/His